m3y54m/Embedded-Engineering-Roadmap/README.md

 ## Copyright

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) which means that you are free to **share** or **adapt** this work under the following terms:

+**Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+**ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ## Acknowledgement